monocodes/snippets/docker/docker.md

 # to use ENV parameters, first, you need to define this ENV parameter in code

-# Place ENV variables at the bottom of the file,
+# Place ENV variables at the bottom of the file

 # so, the docker will not reexecute unnessesary layers